5 best investments that hedge against inflation, and others to avoid

 Here are some top inflation hedges that may help you mitigate the impact of inflation.

-TIPS, or Treasury inflation-protected securities, are a useful way to protect your investment in government bonds if you expect inflation to speed up.
+TIPS, or Treasury inflation-protected securities, are a useful way to protect your investment in government bonds if you expect inflation to stay high or speed up.
 These U.S. government bonds are indexed to inflation, so if inflation moves up (or down), the effective interest rate paid on TIPS will too.

 TIPS bonds pay interest every six months, and they’re issued in maturities of 5, 10 and 30 years.
 Because they’re backed by the U.S. federal government (like other government debt), they’re considered among the safest investments in the world.